-Universal Orlando Resort’s new theme park, Volcano Bay, is now open!
-I had the opportunity to visit during their opening week as part of Universal Orlando’s Blog Squad, and there are so many things about the park that truly blew me away.
+Universal Orlando Resort’s new theme park, Volcano Bay, is the ultimate water theme park!
+I had the opportunity to visit as part of Universal Orlando’s Blog Squad, and there are so many things about the park that truly blew me away.
 I’ve got the full scoop here including tips for planning your visit, what to pack, and how to make the most of your stay.
-We’re also running a GIVEAWAY with Universal Orlando Resort on our Instagram!
-Go to The Travel Bite on Instagram to enter (official rules and prize description can be found at thetravelbite.com/uor.
-Sweepstakes ends on July 13, 2017).

 Volcano Bay – Here’s The Scoop!